conradkleinespel/rooster/README.md

 We welcome contribution from everyone.
 Feel free to open an issue or a pull request at any time.

+Check out the [unassigned issues](https://github.com/conradkdotcom/rooster/issues?q=is%3Aissue+is%3Aopen+label%3Aunassigned) to get started.
+If you have any questions, just let us know and we'll jump in to help.

 Here's a list of existing Rooster contributors:

 - [@conradkleinespel](https://github.com/conradkleinespel)